xTrayambak/milks2/README.md

 targetting people who download mods from sites like CurseForge.
 This is written in Nim so it is generally going to be faster than the current [C#-based scanner](https://github.com/overwolf/jar-infection-scanner) and the [Java-based scanner](https://github.com/MCRcortex/nekodetector).
 However, it's probably a lot more inaccurate than them too, but I intend to improve that as soon as possible.
+Windows support is lackluster, I intend to fix it later.

 # Build instructions
 Install Nim 1.6.12 toolchain at [nim-lang.org](https://nim-lang.org) and install it.